brayovsky/pivotaly/README.md

 ## Requirements

-#### 1. Git
+#### 1. Git (Optional)
-Pivotaly relies on git branches for an efficient flow. i.e. Pivotaly assumes a single pivotal tracker story corresponds to a single git branch.
+Pivotaly can rely on git branches for an efficient flow. i.e. Pivotaly assumes a single pivotal tracker story corresponds to a single git branch.

 A story id is prepended or appended to a git branch to link a story to a branch automatically. e.g `ft-edit-read-me-345` will assume `345`  is the story id.